sal55/langs/compilec.md

 ## What Makes C Hard to Compile

 This is my personal view of what makes it hard to compile, based on my experience of trying to do so.
-Of course, it can be that hard since there are plenty of compilers that have managed; it's not impossible.
+Of course, it can;t be that hard since there are plenty of compilers that have managed it; it's not impossible.
 But I'm comparing with other compilers for languages of my own.

 It's a combination of quirks, difficult features, inconsistencies, ancient baggage, things you disgree with ... but these will all be listed.

 ### A Large Existing Code Base

-With your own private language, you might only have a codebase of 10s or 100s of thousands of line of code to deal with.
-With C, there are billions of lines of code that it has to work with.
+With C, there are billions of lines of code that it has to be able to deal with.

 ### The Competition